Allen Tankard: Port Vale

 In 1998–99, Tankard was the only outfield player to hit the 40-game mark for the Vale, and also netted goals against Watford, Crystal Palace, Norwich City, and Oxford United.
 The club went on to avoid relegation only because they had scored more goals than Bury.
 However, relegation came in the 1999–2000 season under new manager Brian Horton; Tankard played 37 games, scoring in a 3–2 win over Sheffield United at Bramall Lane.
 He remained loyal to the Burslem club despite their fall into the Second Division and played 39 games in the 2000–01 season, scoring a personal best of five goals.
 He also played every game of Vale's run to the final of the Football League Trophy; however, he was an unused substitute for the final itself at the Millennium Stadium, which Vale won with a 2–1 victory over Brentford.
 Tankard was released in June 2001 after the club reneged on the offer of a new two-year contract upon bringing in Phil Hardy, Alex Gibson and Rae Ingram.
 In all he had made 324 first-team appearances for Port Vale, scoring 13 goals.
-One of the club's most consistent performers, years later the club were still trying to fill the void Tankard's departure had left in the left-back role.
+One of the club's most consistent performers, years later, the club were still trying to fill the void Tankard's departure had left in the left-back role.
 In May 2019, he was voted into the "Ultimate Port Vale XI" by members of the OneValeFan supporter website.
+In December 2025, supporters voted him onto the all-time Port Vale XI on the club's official website.